introcompsys/spring2022/syllabus/grading.md

 The finalized grading contract will include the specification that each piece of work has to adhere to.

 All contracts will include maintaining a KWL Chart for the duration of the semester and consistent responses in class.

+## Deadlines

+Each week there will be two feedback periods, where I review work that has been submitted.
+These will be:

+- Tuesdays at 5pm
+- Thursdays at 4pm